thorphan/thorphan.github.io/_posts/2019-07-04-a-bag-of-concepts-model-improves-relation-extraction-in-a-narrow-knowledge.md

 ---

 ### Contribution
-> Proposed to ways to perform `relation extraction` for a `narrow knowledge domain` with only small avaiable data set
+> Proposed two ways to perform `relation extraction` for a `narrow knowledge domain` with only small avaiable data set

 ### A deeper look
 #### Problem